PhilterPaper/Perl-PDF-Builder/INFO/Prereq_fixes.md

 and Mac.

-It is _possible_ that this could be worked around by manually copying over files from an Image::Info installation at another Perl level, but we have not confirmed this.
+It is _possible_ that this could be worked around by manually copying over files from an Image::Info installation at another Perl level; and we have done so successfully.
 It would be better in this case to simply move to a higher Perl level (5.36+) anyway.
 If you're stuck at 5.34 (Windows and Strawberry Perl, at the least), you will not be able to use SVG image files (also, the upcoming equation formatting and bar codes, which will